-There are pros and cons to using keyword searching.
+There are pros and cons to using keyword searching as a means of locating documents that are relevant to a dispute.
 It is important to be aware of its challenges and limitations.
 Counsel should assess the best approach, which may be keyword searching or machine learning depending on the nature and volume of the records.